Skip to content

 1. Click Changelog in the agent pipeline.

-2. Choose the output language — English, Italian, Spanish, French, or German.
+3. Choose the Language — Italian, English, Spanish, French, or German.

-3. Click Generate.
-The agent reads git commit history from all connected repos and categorises changes automatically:
+4. Click Generate Changelog.
+The agent reads commits from all connected repos over the selected window and categorises changes automatically:

 • New Features